-Dr. Donald J. Boudreaux teaches Economics for the Citizen for TFAS U.S. Programs in Washington, D.C.
+Dr. Donald J. Boudreaux is a senior scholar at The Fund for American Studies (TFAS).
+He teaches Economics for the Citizen for TFAS D.C.
+Summer Programs.

 Boudreaux served as chairman of the Department of Economics at George Mason University in Fairfax, Virginia, from August 2001 to August 2009.
 Previously, he was president of the Foundation for Economic Education (1997–2001), associate professor of legal studies and economics at Clemson University (1992–1997) and assistant professor of economics at George Mason University (1985–1989).

-During the spring of 1996 semester, he was an Olin Visiting Fellow in Law and Economics at the Cornell Law School.
+During the spring semester of 1996, he was an Olin Visiting Fellow in Law and Economics at the Cornell Law School.
 He earned his Ph.D. in economics from Auburn University (1986) and his law degree from the University of Virginia (1992).

 The most important element TFAS conveys to students is the remarkable properties of society based on private property rights, the rule of law as embodied in the U.S. Constitution and the vitality of a market economy that is allowed to be free.”